 Summary

 This lesson asks students to analyze the motivations of Montresor in Edgar Allen Poe's short story "The Cask of Amontillado" and engages students by placing them in the role of a forensic psychologist.
-In this role, having students will answer questions in a clinical evaluation.
-Students will analyze the use of irony in the text to decide if Montresor’s motivations make him clinically insane and/or liable for his crime(s).
-The lesson concludes with students taking the stand as an expert witness for the case, using irony and text evidence as support.
-This lesson includes optional distance learning modifications.
-Resources for use in Google Classroom are included.
+Students will analyze the use of irony in the text to decide if Montresor’s motivations make him stable enough to withstand trial.
+The lesson concludes with students creating a claim and providing reasoning for their conclusions about Montresor.

 Essential Question(s)